 You’ll also avoid hurricane season, which can make summer visits a bit of a gamble if you plan too far ahead.

 Why Northern Florida?
 Distinctly separate from Orlando’s manufactured experiences, or Miami’s clubbing culture, Northern Florida is where quiet sandy stretches line calm, emerald waters; local swimming holes defy logic with their otherworldly blue hues, and country roads proudly welcome you to “The Real Florida.”

 Other attractions include Florida Caverns State Park and Devil’s Den Spring.
 Florida is full of natural springs – it has over 700 of them! – due to its unique limestone geology.
 These are similar to cenotes in Mexico, and are popular with cave divers.

-I was so caught off guard by the stunning natural beauty in Northern Florida that I wrote an entire blog post about Sand, Sun, and Fun In The Real Florida!
+I was so caught off guard by the stunning natural wonders and beauty in Northern Florida that I wrote an entire blog post about Sand, Sun, and Fun In The Real Florida!